These Healthy Mini Meatloaves are delicious comfort food that’s freezer friendly!

 3) If you worry about portion control or red meat consumption you can portion them out to take that into account.

 4) You have more surface area to glaze.
-I don’t know about you, but the glaze is one of my favourite things about meatloaf.
+I don’t know about you, but the glaze is one of my favorite things about meatloaf.

 Healthy Mini Meatloaves